ccmehil/star_coords/README.md

 - add OLED true/false to config
 - add I2C address to config
 - provide dummy config to GIT for project?
+- Combine auto lookup of Lat/Lon from setuphelp.py into main program